 Aquariums and Zoos can play an active role educating visitors about this beneficial fishery

-Every year the Amazon River rises as much at 30 feet (10 meters) and inundates thousands of square miles of tropical forest.
+Every year the Amazon Rivers rise as much at 30 feet (10 meters) and inundate thousands of square miles of tropical forest.
 Many species of fish spawn early in the flood season and dramatically increase their numbers.
-After the flood waters recede and the river returns to its channels, these populations go into an annual decline as the waterways dry; only to experience the population explosion again during the next year’s flood event.
+After the floods recede and the rivers return to their channels, the fish populations go into an annual decline; only to experience the population explosion again during the next year’s flood event.

-In the Rio Negro, many forest resident communities base their livelihoods on the capture of these brilliantly colored fishes for export to the global home aquarium hobby.
-The revenue that the fishery generates for people residing in regions of biological importance creates a very effective incentive to protect not only the fish, but the entire tropical ecosystem.
-Outcomes include protection for a variety of critically endangered species, poverty alleviation for rural people, and preservation of tropical forests and that helps to offset the effects of climate change.
+In the Rio Negro (Black River), many forest resident communities base their livelihoods on the capture of these brilliantly colored fishes for export to the international aquarium hobby.
+In this case, the aquarium hobby, and the revenue that it generates for people residing in regions of biological importance creates a very effective incentive to protect not only the fish, but the entire tropical ecosystem.
+Outcomes from the fishery’s operation include protection for a variety of critically endangered species, poverty alleviation for rural people, and preservation of tropical forests, that helps to offset the effects of climate change.

-We always seek display specimens from responsible sources like the Rio Negro aquarium trade.
+_____________(insert institution name) always seeks display specimens from responsible sources like the Rio Negro aquarium fishery.
 If you have a home aquarium, or you are considering starting one, please look for environmentally friendly fishes.
 For more information, visit www.projectpiaba.org

 Let us help you with your graphics.
 We have many vivid pictures, videos and other materials available.